vladon/stat_log/README.md

 1. _The user shall be able to define a hierarchy of statistics at compile time_.
 From the perspective of the user, the purpose of this hierarchy is to simply organize the statistics.
 For example, suppose the user is writing software for a wireless network application.
 Suppose, for simplicity, there are only 3 components of this software
-  * **MAC**: (Multiple-Access)  This component may be responsible relaying user traffic from an IP component sitting above it.
+  * **MAC**: (Multiple-Access)  This component may be responsible for relaying user traffic from an IP component sitting above it.
     Specifically, the MAC's roles:
       * Fragmentation and Reassembly of IP packets into MAC frames.
       * Buffering/Queuing of said frames.